 - Make sure that you inform your GP, A&E doctors or physiotherapist as to the cause of your injuries.
 If they have recorded your injuries as being caused at a certain place and in a certain way, again, this helps you with your proving liability against a 3rd party.

-If you have been injured in an accident which hasn’t been recorded, know someone who has or just want to find out more about making a claim for personal injury compensation, contact us and we’ll gladly help.
+If you have been injured in an accident which hasn’t been recorded, know someone who has or just want to find out more about making a claim, call us on 01225 430285 or if you prefer we can call you back and we’ll gladly help.